Q: When is the deadline to register for camp?

 Q: What are the meals like at camp?

-A: Our food service staff at resident camp prepare a variety of pleasing and nutritious meals appropriate for children.
+A: Our food service staff at overnight camp prepare a variety of pleasing and nutritious meals appropriate for children.
 Three well-balanced meals and one afternoon snack are served daily.
 Each meal includes one main dish and two sides.
 A salad bar is also available at lunch and dinner, and snacks are provided in the afternoon.

-Vegetarian, vegan, gluten-free, and dairy free options are available at all meals.
+Vegetarian, vegan, gluten-free, and dairy-free options are available at all meals.
 If you or your camper has allergies, dietary needs, or requirements based on religious or philosophical beliefs, please contact us at least one week before your arrival so that we can help plan the best meal options for you.

 Q: How can I keep in contact with my Girl Scout(s)?